LIS Medical and Healthcare

 This stage involves routing of specimens to the appropriate analyzers for data processing and the generation of results, facilitated by the LIS system.

 The post-analytic phase involves result transmission, generation of reports, critical value identification, and documentation.

-LigoLab's Laboratory Information System
+LigoLab's Laboratory Information System Solution

 The healthcare sector is growing rapidly as countries around the world focus on providing better services to their citizens.
 As a result, hospitals and clinics are demanding more sophisticated tools to better manage their processes.
-That's where a laboratory information management system comes in.
+That's where a laboratory information system comes in.
 The LIS system helps labs support these hospitals and clinics by increasing efficiency, reducing costs, and improving patient care.

 We understand medical laboratories are an essential part of the healthcare industry.
-For this reason, laboratory managers need to be able to use advanced technology to analyze samples to provide critical information to doctors and other medical professionals.
+For this reason, laboratory managers need to be able to use advanced technology to analyze samples and to provide critical information to doctors and other medical professionals.

 To manage all this information requires a complete understanding of the processes that take place within a laboratory as well as the skills needed to perform them.
 At LigoLab, we are proud to offer extensive lab information system training for lab technicians, managers, and other medical personnel so they can effectively use our LIS software.

 A laboratory information system is an essential laboratory software system that keeps the daily work of a laboratory running with speed and efficiency and with a significantly reduced risk of human error.
 Modern medical labs and healthcare centers have embraced LIS software technology, and we are here to help them successfully transition into a comprehensive, highly configurable, and highly integrated LIS system.